 8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
 R Chandrasekar Whole Time Director & Chief Financial Officer 9.
 Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.
-YAS IVIPLE DOARD IS RESOURSIDIE FOR

 Policy and management processes 10.
 Details of Review of NGRBCs by the Company: Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half - yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action p All the policies of the company are approved by the Board/Management and reviewed periodically or on a need basis.
 During the review, the effectiveness of the policies is evaluated and necessary amendments to policies and procedures are implemented.
-Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances The company complies with the existing regulations and principles as applicable. assessment/ evaluation of the working of its Yes.
-DNV India conducts audits on ISO 14001 and ISO 9001.
-During the external audit, working of the related policies of the company is evaluated by assessing policy elements, procedures, action plan etc.
+Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances The company complies with the existing regulations and principles as applicable. assessment/ evaluation of the working of its Has the entity carried out independent seessment/ evaluation of the working of its collicies by an external agency?
+(Yes/No).
+If yes, assessing policy elements, procedures, action plan etc.